ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 \subsection{UAV State Representation}

-Prior work has explored contrastive learning for robot state representation, which learns discriminative representations but is typically supervised and has seen limited use in safety-critical robotics~\cite{con-learn-robots, con-learn-framework}.
-Lee et al. proposed a latent vector representation for quadrupedal robots using privileged information, but their focus was on inferring proprioceptive control under normal sensor conditions, not resilient control against attacks~\cite{priviledged-info}.
-Furthermore, variational autoencoders (VAEs) have been widely used to provide probabilistic latent representations, offering a robust framework for encoding high-dimensional data~\cite{purvae}.
-Our work builds on these foundations but focuses on resilient control under adversarial conditions, addressing a critical gap in safety-aware robotics.
+Prior work has explored contrastive learning for robot state representation~\cite{con-learn-robots}, which learns discriminative representations, typically supervised, but has seen limited use in safety-critical robotics.
+Lee et al.\cite{priviledged-info} introduced latent vectors with privileged information for quadrupeds, though under nominal sensor conditions rather than attacks.
+Our work builds on these foundations but focuses on resilient control under adversarial conditions, addressing a critical gap.